 Depending on your level of contribution, sponsors can also receive:

 Questions on how to claim your tickets?
 Email: Jacqueline@arkansascinemasociety.org

 Want to become a sponsor?
 Click the button below or contact us at the email listed above.

-ACS will screen a collection of filmmaker accompanied curated films and television shows as well as a selection of Arkansas films -either made by an Arkansan or made in Arkansas.
+ACS screens a collection of filmmaker-accompanied, cutting-edge, relevant, curated films and television shows, as well as a selection of Arkansas films--either made by an Arkansan or made in Arkansas.

 Submissions for Filmland: Arkansas 2023 have closed.
 Click here to learn more about submitting your film next year.